 Other cities, such as Oxford also had temporary walls built to protect themselves, but nothing on the scale of what London was to achieve.

-Despite the scale of the construction, contemporary details about it are few and due to its total demolition once the civil war was over, there is nothing above ground to indicate where it once ran.
-However, some accounts and later maps can be used to get an idea of the extant of the fortifications.
+Despite the scale of the construction, contemporary details about it are few and due to its total demolition, once the civil war was over, there is nothing above ground to indicate where it once ran.
+However, some accounts and later maps can be used to get an idea of the extent of the fortifications.

 A letter sent in November 1642 from by Venetian ambassador, Giovanni Giustiniani describing the works said that “at the approaches to London, they are putting up trenches and small forts of earthwork, at which a great number of people are at work, including the women and … children.”

 It’s estimated as well that the city had in total around 12,000 people made up of 12 regiments to man the barriers.

 However, on 7th March 1643, Parliament ordered the construction of a much larger formal fortification.

 “It is this day ordered by the Lords and Commons in Parliament, that the Lord Mayor and Citizens of the City of London, for the better securing and safety of the said City, Suburbs, Parliament and City of Westminster and Borough of Southwark, shall have power to entrench and stop all such highways and byways leading into the said City, as well as within as without the Liberties, as they shall see cause; and shall also have full power and authority, according to their discretion, to fortify and intrench the places afirsaid with such Outworks and in such Places as they shall think meet”

 As part of the regulations, the City of London authorities were given jurisdiction over Westminster, the Strand and all the Liberties within.
 There was also a concerted attempt to suppress dissent among those in the city who still supported the King, with one protest being put down violently, leading to the deaths of several women.